 I loved cooking Pita Bread and watching it puff up in the oven as it met the heat.
 It was a magic that I never got used to.

-The recipe is one from the much loved in those times Moosewood Cookbook.
+The recipe originally came from the much loved in those times Moosewood Cookbook, but it has been altered over the years.

 This recipe is one of the vegetarian recipes from our first blog which was in existence from 1995 – 2006.
 It is cross posted on our sister site, A Life Time of Cooking.
 It appears here as part of the Retro Recipes series of recipes which documents our vegetarian recipes from that first blog.